SomeSpaceNerd/superbird-debian-dechromeified/README.md

-# Wall Thing: Debian Chromium Kiosk on Spotify Car Thing (superbird)
+# Fullscreen debian based kiosk for spotify car thing (superbird)

-This is a prebuilt image of Debian 13 (Trixie) for the Spotify Car Thing, aka superbird.
+This is a image of Debian 13 (Trixie) for the Spotify Car Thing, aka superbird.
-It combines the stock kernel with a debian rootfs, and launches a fullscreen Chromium kiosk.
-I like to use it with Home Assistant.
+It combines the stock kernel with a debian rootfs, and launches a fullscreen kiosk.

 <img src="pictures/superbird_ha_portrait.jpg" alt="Home Assistant on Car Thing" style="height: 300px;"/>
 <img src="pictures/superbird_wall_mount.jpg" alt="Home Assistant on Car Thing" style="height: 300px;"/>